SFWLtd/grad-academy/solid/README.md

 CONNECTING TO GIT

+The Sfw training website hosted in Moodle contains some good material written by Uncle Bob on the Solid principle, http://moodle.sfwltd.co.uk/.

 ##S - Single Responsibility
 Browse to the **single-responsibility** directory for single responsibility principle examples and workshops in C#.